ghbcode/website/ml.md

 Long Version
-*
 * 15 bias – variance, overfitting (variance), lebesge
-* 16: midterm review so start of l2 regularization
-* 17: l2 regularization
 * 18: L1 regularization, promotes sparsity
 * 19: L0 and Bayesian feature selection
 * 20: p-norms, Bridge regression is the family of penalized regressions (where Lasso is gamma=1, ridge is gamma=2), Validation and test set with very good E_out and bounding math.
 AML chapter 4.3 and on has good material on this